ArchangeLillith/slots-project/README.md

 Keep in mind, what problems are we solving?

     function checkingForMatches(){
+        * Check for anything that would override base payouts, like ruins or the image (different game mode).
+Tise(these) functions run, record stuff, then come back here to calculate the rest of the symbols
-        * Checking to calculate matches
+        * Check to calculate matches of base symbols
           * What symbols are matching?
           * Are the symbols in a winning position -Accounting for otters:
                 (symbol == symbol ||
                 symbol == otter)
-        * How do we decide where to check?
+          *!!
+How do we decide where to check?
           * If symbols match and are in position to score, what symbols are they (blacklist ruins in this as we have already checked that and we can store a variable from when we did saving where in the array they are and to ignore those)
-        * Turn off mousedown events while the algorithm is running so no janky stuff can happen
+          * Turn off mousedown events while the algorithm is running so no janky stuff can happen }
-        //!
-Ruins check - moved into its own algorithm }

     function scoringAlgorithm(){